Prohelion/prohelion.github.io/docs/Motor_Controllers/Config_Software/10_Observation.md

 Controller errors are presented in the text box labelled Errors.
 Different types of errors can occur.
 These errors usually would only occur one at a time, however it is possible to have multiple errors displayed at once.

-__Note:__ Devices that identify as V3 for their hardware version have an extended set of error flags.
+__NOTE:__ Devices that identify as V3 for their hardware version have an extended set of error flags.
 The possible error messages are listed below:

 *   __HWOC: Hardware Over current;__ A hardware comparator is used to generate this signal and if the current exceeds the hardware over current trip point for even an instant this error will occur.
 The hardware comparators monitor currents in both phase C and phase B.